svlc/theater-setup/README.rst

 Typical use case
 ================
-You have a ``Linux``-based computer connected to a TV and you need to setup an simple environment that can be used by people without an IT background.
+You have a ``Linux``-based computer connected to a TV and you need to setup a simple environment that can be used by people without an IT background.

 These common users may then redirect a video output to the TV screen